bilalqv/go-lectures/docs.md

 - Prefer composition over inheritance.???
 - Go offers abstraction & encapsulation; & polymorphism through interfaces.
 There is no inheritance in Go becoz there are no classes
 - Go says -> inheritence is enough of a problem that are gonna do OOP without inheritance.

+### Methods & Interfaces
+- We can put methods on any user declared type.